Tejasree731/Tejasree731/README.md

 ### ✨ Quote

-> *"Consistency is the key.
-Keep exploring and keep learning.
-Never let the light of your curiosity go out."*
+> *"Never let the light of your curiosity go out."*

 ---